fjantunen/sev1/index.md

 * **Handover:** Clearly transfer command when shifts change. 🤝

 > 🙅‍♀️ **What an IC is NOT:**
 > The IC is *not* the person who fixes the problem.
+If the incident commander is glued to dashboards, no one is steering the response!
 They are the person who ensures the problem *gets fixed*.
+Delegate the analysis.
+Coordinate the people.
+Stay above the weeds.
 Resist the urge to dive into debugging!

 #### Incident Roles and Responsibilities